 - All other parking violations - $25

 Traffic fines must be paid promptly.
 If a date is not specified, fines must be paid no later than the time of registration for the next semester.
-All financial obligations to the College must be satisfied prior to, or at the time of, registration for the next semester.
+All financial obligations to the University must be satisfied prior to, or at the time of, registration for the next semester.
 Fines may be paid by mail, at Student Accounts, or the Office of Safety and Security.
 A hold will be placed on the accounts of students with outstanding unpaid fines.

 Citations must be paid within 14 days of issuance, or a hold will be placed on your account.